Stormwater Permits

 HOTRenewal of the Multi-Sector General Permit (MSGP), TXR050000

 The TCEQ has begun the renewal process for the Stormwater Multi-Sector General Permit (MSGP, TXR050000) for industrial facilities, which expires on August 14, 2026.
 The TCEQ published notice of the proposed 2026 MSGP in the Texas Register and the Houston Chronicle on November 14, 2025.
-The proposed 2026 MSGP is now available for your review and comments.
-For more information about the 2021 MSGP Renewal, and to view the proposed MSGP documents, visit the Multi-Sector General Permit webpage.
+The proposed 2026 general permit and fact sheet was made available for review as part of the 30-day public comment period.
+The public 30-day public comment period closed on December 15, 2026.
+TCEQ held a public meeting on December 15, 2026, at the close of the public comment period.
+For more information about the 2026 MSGP Renewal, and to view the proposed MSGP documents, visit the Multi-Sector General Permit webpage.

 Amendment to the Multi-Sector General Permit (MSGP), TXR050000